Once again, it may seem silly to be wearing a sweater when it’s practically summer but I liked this outfit so I wanted to share it with you.

 I did need my new watch, though.
 JORD contacted me to see if I wanted to review one of their wood watches and of course I said yes.
 I love that their styles can be dressed up or dressed down.
 In fact, tomorrow I’ll show you how I wore it with a more casual outfit!

 Anyway, I chose this dark wood one with a black face because I thought it was the most classic.
 Although they have so many fun ones that it was a tough choice.
-This zebrawood and turquoise one is amazing, right?
+This zebrawood and turquoise one

 Other tough choices?
 Which drinks to choose at Prime & Provisions.
 My friend had gotten us tickets to a preview event and, as such, we each got three free drink tickets.